Yotlan/football-world-history/courses/learn-java/README.md

 It's the same table we see before this exercice, but here we use Java Logicial Operators.

 To verify if you understand how to use Java Operators, you have to code your **FIRST** Java Project !
 The goals of this project if to code a *Football Match Simulation*.
 To code it, you need to use a special java package : Math.
 This package is already import by default in Java.
 Moreover, you need to use some data structure like array to stock some important informations.
+Moreover, for this Java Project, we use IntelliJ instead of Visual Studio because he's better to manage Project (You can use Eclipse also, but I prefer to use IntelliJ).